kcarnold/cs344/content/activities/2021-03-23-reflection-6/index.markdown

   focal_point: ''
   preview_only: no
 dates:
-  due: '2021-03-24'
+  due: '2021-03-25'
 projects: []
 ---

-*This assignment should be turned in on Moodle.*
+*This assignment should be turned in on Moodle.
+Note: released late, so due date postponed a bit.*

 This reflection is similar in format to Reflection 5 but more flexible.
 You are, as always, welcome to make a compelling, argument for computing grades for yourself differently from this suggestion.